bartex00001/My-Templates/README.md

 # CMake Templates

-Templates for creating CMake projects.
+Templates for creating C/C++ projects with CMake.
-Every template contains an example of static library, executable, and tests.
+Every template contains an example, but those are kept at a minimum (only an executable and a static library).

-All templates feature googletest connected to CTest.

 ## Structure of templates